sherzodcode/diary-API/readme.txt

 That was sick as shit, I could'nt believe how bad was the the workers out there, They are fricking liers.
 But my father came and it was done Alhamdulillah.
-I'll not care about army untill nect year, In Sha Allah And i coded today, yess, i added 5 more questions to JOB INTERVIEW repository
+I'll not care about army untill nect year, In Sha Allah And i coded today, yess, i added 5 more questions to JOB INTERVIEW repository Ok I started my Nest js project , now i need to learn nest js.
+In SHa Allah that's not gonna be that bad

 //////////